gulinte/countdown/README.md

 # Countdown Timer
-This is a simple countdown timer project implemented in Python using the Tkinter library.
+This is a countdown timer project implemented in Python using the Tkinter library.
 The application allows users to set a specific duration and counts down the time until it reaches zero.
 When the countdown finishes, it plays "bruh" sound to alert the user.

 ## Installation